 The scarring and inflammation caused by black lung disease are permanent, but you can help treat the symptoms and slow the progression of the disease with assistance from medical professionals.

-We want to highlight two alternative therapies to consider for treating black lung disease: pulmonary rehabilitation and lung restoration treatment.
+We want to highlight 2 alternative therapies to consider for treating black lung disease: pulmonary rehabilitation and cellular therapy.

-Lung restoration treatment is the other alternative therapy for black lung disease.
-For your lung restoration treatment, your lung care specialist will withdraw a small sample of your blood and have it separated in our lab.
-The separation causes the various cells in your blood to separate into concentrated forms.
-This separated blood is reintroduced into your bloodstream, targeting inflammation and troubled areas in your lungs.
+Lung Health Institute’s Lung Restoration Treatment™ is the other alternative therapy for black lung disease.
+During treatment, one of our clinicians will withdraw a small sample of your blood and the cells will be separated and isolated in our lab.
+The concentrated blood is reintroduced into your bloodstream to target inflammation and troubled areas in your lungs.
 The concentrated cells may be able to reduce lung inflammation and help you Breathe Easier™.